abhi-awale/github-slideshow/_posts/0000-01-02-abhi-awale.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is testing purpose updated text
+This is testing purpose updated text again
 Use the left arrow to go back!